mingxuan-he/Numerical_Analysis/README.md

 # Numerical Analysis by Mingxuan He
 ## Description:
-I'm currently (Fall 2020 term 2) taking MAT-317 Numerical Analysis, an advanced-level applied mathematics course at Grinnell College.
-During the course I would regularly implement numerical algorithms in Python (maybe in MATLAB in some rare occasions), and I will be sharing my code on Github along the way.
+I am a mathematics and economics double major at Grinnell College.
+Currently (Fall 2020 Term 2) I'm taking MAT-317 Numerical Analysis, an advanced-level applied mathematics course.
+Throughout the course I will regularly implement numerical algorithms in Python (maybe MATLAB in some rare occasions), and I will be sharing my code on Github along the way.

-Environment: Python 3.7 with Jetbrains Pycharm
+Environment: Python 3.7 with Jetbrains Pycharm Ver.
+2020.1

 Packages used: numpy, matplotlib

 Citations: Some code snippets and most test files are taken from my instructor prof. Jeffery Blanchard.

 ## Algorithms:
 Below is a brief description of what each algorithm in the package does.
-I did not have time for a comprehensive documentation, but you can refer to comments in the code for more information.
+I did not have time for a comprehensive documentation, but in most cases the comments in the code will provide more detailed information.

 ### Nested Polynomials (*polynest*)
 - Implemented in numerics0_he